-The Board of Trustees is authorized to allocate a portion of the total employer contributions made into the pension plan to the Section 115 trust and the Section 401(h) account as the employer contribution for retiree health care benefits.
-For 2018, the portion of employer contributions allocated to health care was 0.5 percent of covered payroll.
-The amount of employer contributions allocated to the health care plan each year is subject to the Trustees' primary responsibility to ensure that pension benefits are adequately funded and is limited by the provisions of Sections 115 and 401(h).
+The Board of Trustees is authorized to allocate a portion of the total employer contributions for retiree health care benefits.
+For 2020, the portion of employer contributions allocated to health care was 0.5 percent of covered payroll.
+The amount of employer contributions allocated to the health care plan each year is subject to the Trustees' primary responsibility to ensure that pension benefits are adequately funded.

-Notes to the Financial Statements For the Year Ended December 31, 2019
+Notes to the Financial Statements For the Year Ended December 31, 2020

-The OPF Board of Trustees is also authorized to establish requirements for contributions to the health care plan by retirees and their eligible dependents or their surviving beneficiaries.
+The OP&F Board of Trustees is also authorized to establish requirements for contributions to the health care plan by retirees and their eligible dependents or their surviving beneficiaries.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.